 Gets as much respect from the internet as its First Nations inhabitants get from its European squatters.

 See above.
-Though data are sparse, the Akotads were probably split because of political gerrymandering.
+Though data are sparse, the Atokads were probably split because of political gerrymandering.

 Seriously tries to hide in a corner on Flag Day.

 “He was an Elf.”
 No further details available.

 “A random rearrangement of the letters will give ‘Amdlaryn.'”